Mmes2-debug/Flashscore--study-app/README.md

 ![Status](https://img.shields.io/badge/Status-Active-34D399?style=for-the-badge&labelColor=1A1A1A)
 ![Version](https://img.shields.io/badge/Version-2.0.0-007AFF?style=for-the-badge&labelColor=1A1A1A)

-A premium **monorepo** built with cutting-edge technology, delivering **AI-powered sports predictions**, live scores, interactive experiences, and community rewards with **Pi cryptocurrency integration**.
+A premium **monorepo** built with cutting-edge technology, delivering **AI-powered sports predictions**, live scores, interactive experiences, and educational achievement rewards.

 *Experience the future of sports engagement with iPhone-inspired design and seamless user experience.*